Vikings add receiver Jalen Reagor in a trade with the Eagles

 The Vikings now have the 21st and 22nd picks of the 2020 NFL Draft.

+Just last week, receiver K.J.
+Osborn had Smith-Marsette and Bisi Johnson, who suffered a torn ACL in Saturday's preseason finale, in the position room every day.

+"It's super tough," Osborn said.
+"That's what I'm learning.
+I'm in Year 3, so some of this stuff is my first time experiencing some of these things as well.
+That is the business."

-Reagor gives the Vikings another receiver option after the season-ending knee injury to Bisi Johnson as well as a punt returner.
-Smith-Marsette struggled in moments adapting to that role in the preseason.
-Reagor averaged 7.3 yards per return on 31 punts last year.
+Reagor gives the Vikings another option at receiver and punt returner, where Smith-Marsette struggled to adapt in the preseason.
+Reagor averaged 7.3 yards per return on 31 punts last year for Philadelphia.

-Reagor, who has 64 catches for 695 yards and three touchdowns in two seasons, joins a receiver depth chart with Justin Jefferson, Adam Thielen, K.J.
-Osborn and rookie Jalen Nailor.
-The Vikings lost receiver Bisi Johnson to a torn ACL in last weekend's preseason finale against the Broncos.
+Reagor, who has 64 catches for 695 yards and three touchdowns in two seasons, joins a receiver group with Jefferson, Adam Thielen, Osborn and rookie Jalen Nailor.

 Smith-Marsette is the seventh member of the 2021 draft class let go by first-year general manager Kwesi Adofo-Mensah.
 Only two of the draft picks — edge rusher Janarius Robinson and defensive lineman Jaylen Twyman — returned on the practice squad.